Skip to content

 Lemon Garlic Shrimp Recipe Ingredients

-• .25 c. chopped cilantro or flat-leaf parsley
+• .25 cup chopped cilantro or flat leaf parsley

 • 2 cloves garlic, crushed

-3. Prep Broiler: Heat your broiler to high.
-Line a large sheet tray with foil and place a baking rack on top.
+3. Heat the broiler.
+Line a sheet tray with foil and set a rack on top.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.